SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Discussion

 \section{Discussion}

-{\bf Contrasting different amortization strategies.} From the amortization perspective, \algo\ is connected with a SHAP estimation algorithm called FastSHAP~~\cite{jethani2021have}.
-FastSHAP trains a \emph{surrogate} model (e.g., a neural network) for amortization, which takes in a vector of masked features and predicts the model output, enabling marginalization over the masked entries without a combinatorial model evaluation.
-Despite theoretical results which show that the global minimizer of the surrogate model will perform optimal marginalization~\cite{chen2018learning}, our results demonstrate that FastSHAP and KernelSHAP poorly correlate on TIGER and inDelphi models, with $\rho=-0.39$ and $\rho=0.08$, respectively (see Fig. \ref{fig:SUPP_tiger_altshap} and \ref{fig:SUPP_inDelphi_altshap} in Supplementary Materials).
-We attribute this to the nature of inference problems in genomics.
-The surrogate model does not achieve the global minimizer because the outputs of TIGER and inDelphi are highly sensitive to the masked nucleotides in the seed region and around the cut site, respectively.
-In this setting, the surrogate model produces reliable marginalization only if its training data contains the model evaluations for (almost) all unmasked sequences, which is unfeasible.
-This is contrary to data modalities such as images, where the model output is rarely a function of a few masked pixels. \algo, on the other hand, solely relies on the assumption that the mode is compressible, leading to an accurate and less biased amortization strategy with comparable speedup.
+{\bf Contrasting Different Amortization Strategies.} From the amortization perspective, \algo\ is closely related to SHAP estimation algorithms that use surrogate models to speed up computations~\cite{jethani2021fastshap, covert2024stochastic, covert2023learning}.
+One such algorthim, FastSHAP~\cite{jethani2021fastshap}, trains a surrogate model to predict model outputs given a partially masked input.
+Although FastSHAP is theoretically optimal when the surrogate achieves the global minimizer~\cite{chen2018learning}, our results show poor empirical correlation with KernelSHAP on TIGER ($\rho = -0.39$), inDelphi ($\rho = 0.08$), and Tranception ($\rho = 0.03$) (Appendix~\ref{appendix:results}).
+We attribute this failure to the nature of sequence models, where model outputs are highly sensitive to specific masked features (e.g., seed regions in TIGER, cut sites in inDelphi, and epistatic positions in Tranception).
+Training a reliable surrogate would require model evaluations over nearly all unmasked combinations, which is infeasible.
+This contrasts with data modalities such as images, where the model output is rarely a function of a few masked pixels. \algo, on the other hand, solely relies on the assumption that the mode is compressible, leading to an accurate and less biased amortization strategy with comparable speedup.
+Other methods that offer amortization assume that the input is binary ($q=2$), which are unsuitable for sequence models~\cite{gorji2024amortized}.

-{\bf Explainability trade-offs in white-box methods.} The white-box explainability methods, such as DeepSHAP~\cite{lundberg2017unified} and DeepLIFT~\cite{shrikumar2017learning} , leverage the model architecture to estimate SHAP values extremely efficiently; however, they naturally fall short in (i) estimating high-order feature interactions, and (ii) black-box settings with only query access, which is the focus of this work.
+{\bf Explainability Trade-offs in White-box Methods.} White-box explainability methods, such as DeepSHAP~\cite{lundberg2017unified} and DeepLIFT~\cite{shrikumar2017learning}, leverage the model architecture to estimate SHAP values extremely efficiently; however, they naturally fall short in \emph{(i)} estimating high-order feature interactions, and \emph{(ii)} black-box settings with only query access, which is the focus of this work.
 Regardless, \algo\, due to its amortized nature, outperforms these methods in computational cost \emph{asymptotically}.
-Extrapolating the amortized runtimes, our results in TIGER demonstrate that \algo\ is more efficient when the queries exceed 25,000 sequences (see Fig. \ref{fig:SUPP_tiger_altshap} in Supplementary Materials).
+Extrapolating the amortized runtimes, our results in TIGER demonstrate that \algo\ is more efficient when the queries exceed 25,000 sequences (see Appendix~\ref{appendix:results}).